-Hammer Projects: Tschabala Self is organized by Anne Ellegood, senior curator.
+Hammer Projects: Tschabalala Self is organized by Anne Ellegood, senior curator.

 Tschabalala Self (b.
 1990, New York City) lives and works in Harlem and New Haven, CT.
-She received her B.A. from Bard College in 2012 and her M.F.A. from the Yale School of Art in 2015.
-Selected recent solo exhibitions include Bodega Run, Pilar Corrias Gallery, London (2017); Sour Patch, Thierry Goldberg, Miami (2017); Tschabalala Self, Tramway, Glasgow (2017); Tschabalala Self, Parasol Unit Foundation for Contemporary Art, London (2017); Gut Feelings, Thierry Goldberg, New York, NY (2016); Desire, Moore Building, Miami (2016); The Function, T293, Naples (2016); Out of Body, Thierry Goldberg, New York, NY (2015); and Tropicana, The Cabin, Los Angeles (2015).
-Recent group exhibitions include The Beyond: Georgia O’Keeffe and Contemporary Art, Crystal Bridges Museum of American Art, Bentonville (2018); Trigger: Gender as a Tool and a Weapon, New Museum of Contemporary Art, New York (2017); A Shape That Stands Up, Art + Practice, Los Angeles (2016); and A Constellation, Studio Museum in Harlem, Harlem (2015).
-Self is currently an Artist-in-Residence at Studio Museum in Harlem, New York (2018).
+She received her BA from Bard College in 2012 and her MFA from the Yale School of Art in 2015.
+Selected recent solo exhibitions include Bodega Run, Yuz Museum, West Bund Shanghai (2018); Bodega Run, Pilar Corrias Gallery, London (2017); Sour Patch, Thierry Goldberg, Miami (2017); Tschabalala Self, Tramway, Glasgow (2017); Tschabalala Self, Parasol Unit Foundation for Contemporary Art, London (2017); Gut Feelings, Thierry Goldberg, New York (2016); Desire, Moore Building, Miami (2016); The Function, T293, Naples (2016); Out of Body, Thierry Goldberg, New York (2015); and Tropicana, The Cabin, Los Angeles (2015).
+Recent group exhibitions include The Beyond: Georgia O’Keeffe and Contemporary Art, Crystal Bridges Museum of American Art, Bentonville, AR (2018); Trigger: Gender as a Tool and a Weapon, New Museum of Contemporary Art, New York (2017); A Shape That Stands Up, Art + Practice, Los Angeles (2016); and A Constellation, Studio Museum in Harlem, New York (2015).
+Self is currently an artist-in-residence at the Studio Museum in Harlem (2018–19).

 Hammer Projects is presented in memory of Tom Slaughter and with support from the Horace W. Goldsmith Foundation.